Mabenchi/Smb-Spider/README.md

 ## Upcoming Things

   * Adding Option to specify depth to retrieve file from.
+  * Listing files size.
-  * Listing/Filtering by files size.
+  * At download filtering downloaded files by file size.
   * Getting found path(s) in a wordlist type file.